Q:

 Methylene chloride molar mass: an in-depth analysis

-The chemical formula of methylene chloride is CH₂ Cl₂.
+The molecular formula of methylene chloride is CH₂ Cl₂.
 Its molecule contains one carbon atom (C), two hydrogen atoms (H) and two chlorine atoms (Cl).
-Therefore, the relative atomic masses of these elements are required for the calculation of the molar mass of dichloromethane.
+Therefore, the relative atomic masses of these elements are required to the calculation of the molar mass of dichloromethane.
 The following are the relative atomic masses of each element:

-Based on the molecular formula of methylene chloride, CH ₂ Cl ₂, we can calculate as follows:
+Based on the molecular formula of methylene chloride, CH ₂ Cl ₂, we is able to calculate as follows:

 Thus, the molar mass of dichloromethane is: